• Curated by Alberto Salvadori

 Curated by Alberto Salvadori

-For the exhibition Rodamoinho, Rheingantz presents a group of recent works that expand her dialogue between painting and weaving, between abstraction and the sedimentation of memory.
+The exhibition project Rodamoinho by Brazilian artist Marina Rheingantz (Araraquara, São Paulo), presented by Fondazione ICA Milano and curated by Alberto Salvadori, brings together a group of recent works that expand her dialogue between painting and weaving, between abstraction and the sedimentation of memory.

 *